2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-static-web-app-local-dev.md

 1. Launch VS Code.
 1. Click **File > Close Workspace**.
 If you don't see the Close Workspace option, it means you don't have a workspace open and you can move on to the next step.
 1. Click **File > Add Folder to Workspace** and navigate to the *scramoose-web-public* folder you downloaded in the previous section.
-Click on the *scramoose-web-public* folder without going *into* the folder and then click the **Add** button.
+Click on the *scramoose-web-public* folder without going into the folder itself and then click the **Add** button.
 1. Click **Yes** if it asks you if you trust this folder.
 Unless you don't trust it, in which case I'm sorry I haven't gained your trust, although I commend your vigilance!
 1. Click **File > Save Workspace As** and then save this workspace as *scramoose-web-public* in a folder of your choosing (I like to create a *workspaces* folder below my home folder).

 Now you have a workspace named **scramoose-web-public** that contains the *scramoose-web-public* folder.
 Start digging around that folder.
 You find two items worth pointing out:

 - The *src* folder contains the actual website.
 This will be rendered in our testing and eventually deployed to our Static Web App in Azure.
 - The *.gitignore* file tells Git that we don't want to check in certain files because they won't be part of our production site.
-We'll talk about this in a later post.

 ## Run App Locally